fenago/machine-learning/lab_guides/lab_2.md

 The most common method used for regression is linear regression, which is when we use linear functions (basically lines) to make our predictions based on the features.
-We study linear regression in Chapter 3.
+We study linear regression in Lab 3.

 ## 2.2.2 Classification models predict a state